canmom/canmom.github.io/_drafts/livereads/adventure-time/season-2.md

 The ending is, eh.
 Of course they would have to resolve the tension ('why the horse, will Finn and Jake ever get to sleep') somehow.
 'It's the Ice King trying to understand friendship' works well enough, and the ending is actually quite cute.

+I always have the problem that when an episode is really good, I struggle to actually write anything about it, because a list of jokes I found funny isn't very interesting commentary!
+While I was working on this, I joked that I'd find really strained leftist readings of every episode: "this episode is about the difference between form (a weird horse) and content (the Ice King)".
+In truth, that's not really a good application of the 'form vs content' distinction.
+I'm not really going to do that (I actually find bullshitting pretty hard...) but if you like that sort of thing, get ready for episode 14.

 ### Episode 3: _Loyalty to the King_

 What a strong start to the season the last two episodes were!
 "This is gonna be a great season!
 Can't wait to see where they go next!"